-Facilities Town / local centre / shop Bus / Tram Stop Train station Primary School Secondary School Open Space / recreation facilities Cycle Route Distance (metres) <400m <400m >1200m <400m >3900m <400m >800m
+2. Assessment of Suitability Distance (metres) <400m <400m >1200m <400m >3900m <400m >800m

 This section should be answered based on existing evidence or by a qualified landscape consultant.

 - Low sensitivity: the site has few or no valued features, and/or valued features that are less susceptible to development and can accommodate change. - Medium sensitivity: the site has many valued features, and/or valued features that are susceptible to development but could potentially accommodate some change with appropriate mitigation. - High sensitivity: the site has highly valued features, and/or valued features that are highly susceptible to development.
 The site can accommodate minimal change.